strongloop-archive/strong-gateway-demo/README.md

 ### Minimum versions

-Make sure you have the following installed:
+Make sure you have the following library versions:

 ```
 strongloop v4.0.4 (node v0.10.36)